If you think all chili seasoning packet mixes are the same…

 I purchased five different but common chili seasoning mixes from my local grocery store (Super One Foods).
 The criteria was that each mix must call for the same preparation and ingredients to make a fair comparison between the group.
 Each of these packets called for first browning 1 pound of ground beef before adding a 14.5-ounce can of tomatoes and a 15-ounce can of Kidney beans (undrained).
 The chili was then meant to simmer 10 minutes before serving.

 On a digital scale, I weighed exactly 16 ounces of ground beef for five different mixes and put the meat into individual containers to await cooking.
-The beef was browned in a large skillet over medium-high heat and then drained of excess fat.
+We browned the beef in a large skillet over medium-high heat and then drained off excess fat.
 The seasoning packet contents were then stirred into the beef before adding tomatoes and beans.
 After mixing thoroughly, each chili was covered and allowed to simmer for 10 minutes.
 I then placed the individual chili into its own container in an electric buffet server that uses water to keep things warm.
 The skillet and utensils were washed thoroughly between each batch of chili to ensure there was no cross-contamination from the previous batch.
 This isn’t science, but I wanted to keep this comparison as objective as possible.

-Nine Tasters were asked to rate each chili on a scale of 1 to 5, with half-scores (i.e. 3.5) allowed.
+Nine Tasters rated each chili on a scale of 1 to 5, with half-scores (i.e. 3.5) allowed.
 Each chili was judged “naked,” without any additional seasonings or toppings.
-What you see is what you get.
+What you see is what you get – and taste.

 Chili Seasoning Mix Rating Scale

 3 = Good